sumitbasu116/SpringBootJunit5Testing/README.md

 # Testing of private method
 - private method testing can be done by Java reflection.
 First, get the declared method and then invoke it.

+# Testing Exception
+- To test a method should throw exception condition, we should use `assertThrows` method and pass the Exception class name and the execution code which should throw an exception.